Mustavi-i9/Spck-Editor/hello.md

 > [!NOTE]\
 > Top Languages does not indicate the user's skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats.

-> [!WARNING]\
-> This card shows language usage only inside your own non-forked repositories, not depending on who the author of the commits is.
-It does not include your contributions into another users/organizations repositories.
-Currently there are no way to get this data from GitHub API.
-If you want this behavior to be improved you can support [this feature request](https://github.com/orgs/community/discussions/18230) created by [@rickstaa](https://github.com/rickstaa) inside GitHub Community.

-> [!WARNING]\
-> Currently this card shows data only about first 100 repositories.
-This is because GitHub API limitations which cause downtimes of public instances (see [#1471](https://github.com/anuraghazra/github-readme-stats/issues/1471)).
-In future this behavior will be improved by releasing GitHub action or providing environment variables for user's own instances.

 ### Usage